Journey2ultra - No BS just good running info - The dreaded taper

 Journey2Ultra Running Coach

 When I ran my first ultra and struggled with the whole race, I thought I knew how to train.
-After trawling social media for ideas, in reality, I was out of my depth and got the training completely wrong.
-Everything from no structured sessions or specificity, nutrition made up on the go, enough kit to survive the apocalypse, and zero ideas on pacing an ultra.
+After trawling social media for ideas, the reality was that I was out of my depth and got the training completely wrong.
+Everything from no structured sessions or specificity, nutrition made up on the go, enough kit to survive the apocalypse, and zero ideas on pacing a race.
 Sound familiar?
-Do you want to run faster and further whatever your distance, but don't know how?
+Do you want to run faster and go further, whatever your distance, but don't know how?
+Sign up below and start your journey.

 Read more from Journey2Ultra Running Coach